storyicon/graphquery/README.md

 GraphQuery is a query language and execution engine tied to any backend service.
 It is `back-end language independent`.

 Related Projects:
-* [GraphQuery-PlayGround](https://github.com/storyicon/graphquery-playground): Learn and test GraphQuery in an interactive walkthrough
+* [GraphQuery-PlayGround](https://github.com/storyicon/graphquery-playground) : Learn and test GraphQuery in an interactive walkthrough
+* [Document](https://github.com/storyicon/graphquery/wiki) : Detailed documentation of GraphQuery

 ## Catalog